Myers-web/MyersSportsMedicine/content/acl-repair/_index.md

 <br>

 # What is an ACL? <br> What happens when it is injured?
-The anterior cruciate ligament (ACL) is a piece of elastic tissue within your knee joint that provides stability to your knee, especially during back-and-forth and rotational movements (Picture 1).
+The anterior cruciate ligament (ACL) is a piece of elastic tissue within your knee joint that provides stability to your knee, especially during back-and-forth and rotational movements.
 Damage to the ACL is one of the most common injuries in sports medicine, especially in athletes that participate in fast-paced sports like soccer, football, and basketball (Picture 2).
 Patients typically describe the moment of injury as a “popping” sensation within their knee, or a sudden sensation of instability in their injured knee.
 When the damaged ACL goes untreated, the knee may experience decreased stability and a feeling of “giving out” during certain movements.
 Injury to the ACL, depending on the severity, may require surgical intervention to fix.

 <br>
 {{% image-card "ACL tear" "images/acl-repair/ACL_Tear.gif" %}}